msyamkumar/cs220-f21-projects/p3/README.md

 You should always strive to do incremental coding.
 Incremental coding enables you to avoid challenging bugs.
 What exactly is incremental coding?
 Always write a few lines of code and then test those lines of code, before proceeding to write further code.
 We also recommend you to do incremental
-testing: solve a question and run auto-grader script `test.py`, to verify that you get a PASS for that particular question.
+testing: solve a question and run auto-grader script `test.py`, to verify that you get a PASS for that particular question, before proceeding to the next.

 ## Questions and Functions